nayefserag/Rockstar-hub/README.md

 Pull requests are welcome!
 Please open an issue first to discuss what changes you'd like to make.

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) file for more details.

 Let me know if you would like any changes or have additional information to include!
-I tried to highlight the key technologies and features that make your project stand out.
+I tried to highlight the key technologies and features that make your project stand out ^_^